 Install Basic Operating System

-The latest version of RedHat Enterprise Linux 6 or CentOS 6 (6.10 as of this writing) 64-bit should be downloaded and installed.
-Do not worry at this point of trying to install a basic LAMP environment or other server packages, those will be taken care of in later steps of the HUBzero install.
-Generally, default selections are satisfactory unless otherwise noted.
-Select a "Basic Server" setup when prompted during the installation.
+The latest version of RedHat Enterprise Linux 6 or CentOS 6 64-bit should be downloaded and installed.
+Do not install a default LAMP environment or other server packages, those will be taken care of in later steps of the HUBzero install.

-Hubzero has packaging support for amd64 (64 bit) Intel architecture only.
+Hubzero packaging support is for the amd64 (64 bit) Intel architecture only.

 System reboots are required to complete the installation.
 Be sure to remove the install disk or reset your server's boot media before rebooting.